 Tamang Heritage Trail Trek

-The Tamang Heritage Trail Trek is an exciting new trekking route in the Himalayas, that combines the Langtang Valley Trek and the Tamang Heritage Trail.
-So if you are a seasoned trekker looking for something new, or new to the World of trekking but fancy trying something completely unique, then this is the trek for you.
+The Tamang Heritage Trail Trek is an exciting new trekking route in the Himalayas that combines the Langtang Valley Trek and the Tamang Heritage Trail.
+So if you are a seasoned trekker looking for something new or new to the World of trekking but fancy trying something unique, this is the trek for you.

-Offering superb panoramic landscapes of alpine terrain, flat meadows, rhododendron forests, lush greens, and untouched highlands, the landscape experienced on this 14-day adventure is truly unbeatable.
-And as you trek through some of the world’s most famous mountains, and take in the views of the mighty Himalayas, you will also walk through several Tamang villages.
+Offering superb panoramic landscapes of alpine terrain, flat meadows, rhododendron forests, lush greens, and new highlands, the landscape experienced on this 14-day adventure is truly unbeatable.
+And as you trek through some of the World’s most famous mountains and take in the views of the mighty Himalayas, you will also walk through several Tamang villages.

-One of the highlights of this trip is knowing that you are giving back to the communities that are helping you to enjoy this wonderful experience, as the Tamang Heritage Trekking Trail is established by the Nepal Tourism Board under its Tourism for Rural Poverty Alleviation Program (TRPAP), and so aims to bring tourism money to local communities.
+One of the highlights of this trip is knowing that you are giving back to the communities that are helping you to enjoy this incredible experience as the Nepal Tourism Board establishes the Tamang Heritage Trekking Trail under its Tourism for Rural Poverty Alleviation Program (TRPAP), and so aims to bring tourism money to local communities.

 As well as experiencing the magnificent views, and beautiful culture, you will also have the opportunity to enjoy your rest day at Tatopani’s hot spring.
 As you relax in the natural healing waters, surrounded by mountain peaks, you can take a moment to enjoy how far you have come.